guidomodarelli/sortwind/README.md

 ## Usage

-You can install Headwind via the VS Code Marketplace, or package it yourself using [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
-Headwind works globally once installed and will run on save if a `tailwind.config.js` file is present within your working directory.
+You can install Sortwind via the VS Code Marketplace, or package it yourself using [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
+Sortwind works globally once installed and will run on save if a `tailwind.config.js` file is present within your working directory.

-You can also trigger Headwind by:
+You can also trigger Sortwind by:

 * Pressing ALT + Shift + T on Mac
 * Pressing CTRL + ALT + T on Windows
 * Pressing CTRL + ALT + T on Linux

-Headwind can sort individual files by running 'Sort Tailwind CSS Classes' via the Command Palette.
+Sortwind can sort individual files by running 'Sort Tailwind CSS Classes' via the Command Palette.
 Workspaces can also be sorted by running 'Sort Tailwind CSS Classes on Entire Workspace'.

 Any breakpoints or unknown classes will be moved to the end of the class list, whilst duplicate classes will be removed.

 ## Customisation

-Headwind ships with a default class order (located in [package.json](package.json)).
+Sortwind ships with a default class order (located in [package.json](package.json)).
 You can edit this (and other settings) to your liking on the extension settings page.

-### `headwind.classRegex`
+### `sortwind.classRegex`

 An object with language IDs as keys and their values determining the regex to search for Tailwind CSS classes.
 The default is located in [package.json](package.json) but this can be customized to suit your needs.